 - a profit and loss account (profit and loss account),

-The accounts shall be approved by the owners’ assembly.
+The annual accounts must be approved by the owners’ meeting and subsequently deposited in the collection of documents of the commercial register.
+This power cannot be delegated to another body of the HOA.
 It shall be approved by a simple majority of the votes of the unit owners present, unless the statutes provide for a different qualified majority.
-The unit owners themselves are usually divided into two groups when voting.
-The larger group is happy to have someone manage their property for them, they trust their elected committee, and they will raise their hand for almost any form of financial statements.
-The smaller group of owners prefer to keep a close eye on their assets and check the items in the spreadsheets carefully.
-This is, of course, perfectly all right, unless they become the sort of hawkers who demand proof of every single postage bill.
+The unit owners themselves are generally divided into two groups when voting.
+The larger group is happy to have someone manage their property for them, they trust their elected committee, and they will raise their hand for almost any form of annual financial statements.
+The smaller group of owners prefer to keep a close eye on their assets and check the individual items in the tables presented.
+This is, of course, quite all right, unless they turn into shysters who demand to see proof of every single postage bill.

-Even for unit owners who are not familiar with accounting, the entries relating to the SVJ’s claims should be important, because if they are not recovered, they will become time-barred and it is possible that the other owners will end up sharing in their payment.
+Even for unit owners who are not familiar with accounting, the entries relating to the SVJ’ s claims should be important, because if they are not recovered, they will become time-barred and eventually it is possible that the other owners will share in their payment.
 A similar interest should be attached to the obligations of the HOA, for which the unit owners may also be legally liable.

 Once approved, the financial statements should be published by depositing them in the collection of deeds.